lawrancej/CompilerDesign/index.md

 ### What is a context-sensitive grammar?

 ### What is an interpreter?
-An interpreter executes souce code without producing an executable.
+An interpreter reads in souce code and executes immediately without producing an executable.

 #### Examples: